Lay3rLabs/WAVS-Claude-Template/components/warpcast-eigen-counter/README.md

 # Warpcast EigenLayer Mention Counter Component

 ## Overview

 This component takes a Warpcast username as input, retrieves the user's data including wallet address and casts (posts), counts how many times they've mentioned "EigenLayer" in their casts, and returns that data.

 ## Test it locally

-After following the setup instructions in the [readme](../../README.md), run these commands:
+After following the setup instructions in the [setup section of the readme](../../README.md#setup), run these commands:

 ```bash
 # build the component